tenet-ac-za/safire.ac.za-website/content/technical/saml2/forms.md

 These forms supplement and are used to validate the information provided in metadata.

-Note that if you need to assert [Sirtfi](https://refeds.org/sirtfi) compliance, in addition to a registration request you also need to [supply a statement of your Sirtfi compliance](/technical/saml2/sirtfi/).
+Note that if you need to attest [Sirtfi](https://refeds.org/sirtfi) compliance, in addition to a registration request you also need to [supply a statement of your Sirtfi compliance](/technical/saml2/sirtfi/).

 Please ensure you always have the most up-to-date versions of these forms from this page.